icshwi/etherlabmaster/README.md

 ## Notice
-It may work with only **Generic EtherCAT Device Driver**.
+* It may work with only **Generic EtherCAT Device Driver**.
 With limited resources, we cannot test this repository with other device drivers.
 And pull requests for other supports are always welcome!
+* If the system has already the etherlab master kernel configuration, please don't use this before cleaning up all existent configuration.

 ## Rules